faheempatel/harvard-reference-generator/README.md

 - Let the output be editable
   - In case of error it's easily fixable
   - Dump output into a textbox?
-- Copy to clipboard button
+- <del>Copy to clipboard button</del>
 - Make it pretty and stuffs
-  - Also add appropriate message should a reference(s) not be found
+  - Add an appropriate message should a reference(s) not be found
   - Should a request result in multiple possible references — allow the person to choose.